From James Bond to Grace Kelly, Monaco has been both a home and a vacation spot for many celebrities and wealthy elite, both fictional and real.

 With a limited amount of space in Monaco, it may make more sense for those living in Monaco to use a coworking space.

 Regus: Regus has a coworking office in the Monte Carlo Sun.
-You can rent an office space for $673 each month or a coworking space for $576 each month.
-Meeting rooms are available for an hourly fee of $71.
-There are 24 private offices, 35 coworking desks, and one meeting room.
+You can rent an office space for $984 monthly or a coworking space for $936 monthly.
+Meeting rooms are also available for an hourly fee.
+There are private offices, coworking desks, and meeting rooms.
 These offices are open to members 24/7.

 WeRock: WeRock coworking spaces are located in the Golden Square in Monaco.
 WeRock offices are open 24/7.
-Coworking spaces can be rented out for $30 per day or can be rented monthly starting at $306 for Monaco nationals and $489 for non-residents.
+Coworking spaces can be rented out per day or can be rented monthly, starting at around $250 for Monaco nationals and $430 for non-residents.

-International Business Center: Exclusive offices at the Monaco International Business Center start at $1836 per month.
+International Business Center: Exclusive offices at the Monaco International Business Center start at around $1640 per month.
 These offices can host one to six people and come with 24/7 access, access to a meeting room for four hours each month, office equipment, and air conditioning and heating.
 A hot desk costs $36 per day.
-A co-working workstation costs $306 per week or $673 monthly.
+A coworking workstation or hot desk costs $270 a month.

 How Accessible is Monaco?

-The closest large airport to Monaco is the Nice Cote d’Azur Airport, which is located about 30 minutes away in France.
+The closest large airport to Monaco, the Nice Cote d’Azur Airport, is located about 30 minutes away in France.

 There is a small airport, the Monaco Heliport, located in the Fontvieille area of Monaco that connects to the Nice Airport and a few other major cities.